 Whew!
 To think it all started with little plastic bricks and now encompasses nearly every aspect of contemporary culture and education.
 But this is the power of a LudenSystem.

 Now, why can’t a new play system use Lego as its model and not require 75 years to fill all of the available niches?
-Is there a place of a LudenSystem that has large scale components that can support active physical play?
+Is there a place for a LudenSystem that has large scale components that can support active physical play?
 Give me a minute.
 I think I have an idea.